 How is Satan perceived?

 During the Enlightenment, different issues were at stake in philosophy.
 And evil was interpreted as a form of absolute egoism or pure negation.
 The human inclination towards evil resulted from a strictly personal choice, without any connection to the Devil.
-Thus, the heroes of the Marquis de Sade’s novels (1740-1814) acted cruelly and unscrupulously, being exclusively interested in satisfying their abnormal instincts and passions.
+Thus, the Marquis de Sade’s heroes (1740-1814) acted cruelly and unscrupulously, exclusively interested in satisfying their abnormal instincts and passions.
 They succeed in this because they apply the laws of nature.
-According to de Sade, Whose essence consists of horror, destruction, and strictly suffering.
+According to de Sade, Whose essence consists of horror, destruction, and suffering.